karl-nilsson/sse/README.md

 # STEP Slicer Engine

-## Introduction
-STEP Slicer Engine is an experimental 3D model slicer engine, built on top of a fully-featured CAD kernel
+An experimental 3D model slicer engine, built on top of a CAD kernel

 ## Why?
-* No more loss of precision from CAD → STL conversion
+* No loss of precision from CAD → STL conversion
 * Retain model metadata (units, precision, color)
 * Non-planar slicing
 * Support for more advanced Gcode words and macros